Last reviewed on 8th June 2023 by Martin Alexander (Mortgage Advisor)

 What is a mortgage stress test?

-Due to FCA guidance, lenders also need to carry out stress tests during a mortgage affordability assessment.
+Due to FCA guidance, lenders must also carry out stress tests during a mortgage affordability assessment.
 This is to check whether a mortgage would be affordable even if circumstances changed, such as being made redundant or if interest rates were to increase.

 What can be used as income for a mortgage?